paolacarbone/PolyRapid/README.md

 ## Python

-AutoPol requires Python version 3.12 or higher and depends on the following libraries
+PolyRapid requires Python version 3.12 or higher and depends on the following libraries

 | Library | Version |
 |----------|----------|